 - Sun protection: Protects the skin from damage caused by ultraviolet radiation.

-- Hair health: Improves blood circulation and capillary health, benefiting skin and hair.
+- Hair health: Improves blood circulation and capillary health, benefiting the skin and hair.

-Vitamin E deficiency may be rare, but some people with chronic digestive diseases that affect nutrient absorption may experience it.
+Vitamin E deficiency may be rare, but some people with chronic digestive conditions that affect nutrient absorption may experience it.
 Symptoms include muscle weakness, blurred vision, coordination problems, and a weakened immune system.

 It is important to make sure you get enough vitamin E through a balanced diet to enjoy its health benefits.